kdave/btrfs-progs/Documentation/ch-mount-options.rst

         The cost of checksumming of the blocks in memory is much lower than the IO, modern CPUs feature hardware support of the checksumming algorithm.

+.. _mount-option-degraded:

 degraded
         (default: off)

-        Allow mounts with less devices than the RAID profile constraints require.
+        Allow mounts with fewer devices than the RAID profile constraints require.
 A read-write mount (or remount) may fail when there are too many devices missing, for example if a stripe member is completely missing from RAID0.